Non-identical moir\'e twins in bilayer graphene: Temperature dependence and thermally activated regimes for the local and non-local resistance

-Our first generation of samples had a global graphite gate instead of a local one.
-This generated a very large contact resistance when passing through the CNP, since there is a part of our graphene flake that is exposed and therefore not as clean as the part covered by the BN handles.
-This sample architecture was improved by the ones presented in the main text.
+For Sample II, the global graphite gate generates a very large contact resistance when passing through the CNP, since there is a part of our graphene flake that is exposed.
+Therefore this sample is not as clean as the part covered by the BN handles.
+This sample architecture was improved by the ones presented in the main text (sample I and III).

-In this non-optimized samples we can still observe a close to cubic relation of the non-local and local resistance, $R_{\mathrm{NL}}\propto \rho^{2.7}$.
-This relation is strongly modified for $30^{\circ}$ and $60^{\circ}$ of alignment, Fig. \ref{device2}.
+In sample II (and IV) we can still observe a nearly cubic relation of the non-local and local resistance, $R_{\mathrm{NL}}\propto \rho^{2.7}$ ($R_{\mathrm{NL}}\propto \rho^{2.8})$.
+This relation is strongly modified for $30^{\circ}$ and $60^{\circ}$ of alignment, Fig. \ref{device2} (Fig. \ref{device3}).
+It is important to notice that technical problems prevent us from using the Si gate of Sample IV and therefore the tuning of the contacts, gated by the Si gate, is not performed in this measurements.

-It is important to point out that these measurements were performed in a dry $4$ K cryostat with a resistive coil that goes up to 300 mT.
-As we should expect the resistive coil have no remnant field and therefore the non-local signal cannot be attributed to remnant field in the magnet.
+It is important to point out that measurements on sample II were performed in a dry $4$ K cryostat with a resistive coil with max $\pm300$ mT.
+As we should expect the resistive coil to has no residual field, the non-local signal cannot be attributed to remnant field in the magnet.

-Notice that the exponent for this sample in the case of zero degrees is not exactly the same as the one described in the main text.
-This difference highlights the effects of disorder in the samples.
-It is important to remark that this small difference do not change the fact that there is a strong dependence on the layer alignment between $0^{\circ}$ and $60^{\circ}$ .